-From (149) one finds that the amplitude of the cusp is zero at the Larkin mass m_c , and then grows linearly as function of $m_c - m$.
-This is in contrast to the large-vregime, where the amplitude jumps to a finite value at m_c , cf. Eq.
-(264) below.
+From Eq.
+(149), one finds that the amplitude of the cusp is zero at the Larkin mass m_c , and then grows linearly as a function of m_c-m .
+This is in contrast to the large-v regime, where the amplitude jumps to a finite value at m_c [cf. Eq.
+(265) below].

-Let us finally point out that a cusp non-analyticity proportional to |v| in the regime $v^2 = O(L^{-d/2}N^0)$ was found in Ref.
+Let us finally point out that a cusp nonanalyticity proportional to |v| in the regime $v^2 = O(L^{-d/2}N^0)$ was found in Ref.
 47, but with an amplitude scaling differently with m.
-This resulted from a calculation of a rather different observable which is reviewed in Appendix E. A closely related cusp singularity was also found in the study of shocks in Burger's turbulence.59 (for a recent discussion of their relation to FRG see Ref.48).
+This resulted from a calculation of a rather different observable which is reviewed in Appendix E. A closely related cusp singularity was also found in the study of shocks in Burger's turbulence.71 (For a recent discussion of their relation to FRG, see Ref.
+48.)

-It is important to note that the non-analyticity found here at T = 0 in the regime v = O(1) is a robust feature that occurs irrespectively of the type of the ultrametric RSB scheme (whether continuous or 1-step, marginally or fully stable).
-As will be discussed below it reflects the switches in the minimum energy, and shock-like jumps in position, which occur as the energies of two states cross upon moving the harmonic well.
+It is important to note that the nonanalyticity found here at T=0 in the regime v=O(1) is a robust feature that occurs irrespective of the type of the ultrametric RSB scheme (whether continuous or one-step, marginally or fully stable).
+As will be discussed below, it reflects the switches in the minimum energy, and shocklike jumps in position, which occur as the energies of two states cross upon moving the harmonic well.
 It is, not surprisingly, rounded by temperature.
-In that sense it has some similarities with shocks discussed for interfaces N = 1, and for Burgers turbulence.
-In contrast, in Section IV the cusp in the regime $v^2 = O(N)$ will be seen to rely on the marginality of the RSB-scheme with respect to clustering fluctuations on the largest scales.
+In that sense, it has some similarities with shocks discussed for interfaces N=1 and for Burger's turbulence.
+In contrast, in Sec.
+IV, the cusp in the regime $v^2 = O(N)$ will be seen to rely on the marginality of the RSB scheme with respect to clustering fluctuations on the largest scales.
 That type of marginality only occurs naturally for systems exhibiting continuous RSB.
-As we will see, in that case a cusp occurs even at finite T, in contrast to the above discussed non-analyticity which forms only in the limit T = 0.
+As we will see, in that case, a cusp occurs even at finite T, in contrast to the above discussed nonanalyticity which forms only in the limit T=0.
 As we will discuss later, it is related to a more global transformation of the set of states as v is varied.